 - Adobe reader

-- USB ports: At least two USB ports.
+- USB ports: at least two USB ports.
 One USB-C port is recommended but not required.

 - CS will maintain a server for download of Linux OS, for courses that require this.
 There are a variety of ways to run Linux on a Windows laptop; the Information Systems Group (ISG) will provide help where needed.